The Nationals have several spots to fill, a solid chunk of money to possibly do it with and lots of quality options to choose from.

 The free agent list this year is not about superstar names.
 Rather, it’s about depth and quality.
 Even the second tier of free agents holds value, especially if their contracts are brief and costs suppressed by a mediocre market.

-As part of our ongoing look at individuals who could fit in different places for the Nationals, here is a look at former Oakland shortstop Marcus Semien.
+All week, we’re going to take a look at individuals who could fit in different places for the Nationals.
+Let’s look at former Arizona third baseman Jake Lamb.

 More Nationals Free Agency Hunt: